sourcegraph/sourcegraph-public-snapshot/docs/style.md

 ## Changesets

-When you have a CS that adds one new constant or other kind of declaration in a list that gofmt will automatically reindent, and if it changes the indentation, just add it in another block (separated with newlines).
+When you have a PR that adds one new constant or other kind of declaration in a list that gofmt will automatically reindent, and if it changes the indentation, just add it in another block (separated with newlines).
 That way code reviewers don't have to wonder if you changed anything else in the block, and other people who might be working on the same code don't have to worry about lots of merge conflicts.
-Then as a separate commit on master, once the CS has been merged, you can delete the extraneous newlines and add it in its proper place.
+Then as a separate commit on master, once the PR has been merged, you can delete the extraneous newlines and add it in its proper place.